How it works

 Wag! is the nation's fastest-growing network of pre-screened and insured pet sitters and dog walkers.
 In less than 15 minutes you can book a nearby dog sitter, daycare provider, or dog walker, who'll take complete care of your loved one - at their place or yours.

-“There’s nothing more lovin in this world than dogs”
+“There’s nothin more lovin in this world than dogs”

-January Update.
-I’m actively looking for a sitting for this upcoming weekend, starting anytime today, tomorrow or the 7th of January done about 60 overnight sittings and there is nothing, I love more in the world than dogs.
+I’ve done more than 90 overnight sittings and there is nothing, I love more in the world than dogs.
 They’re the most loving creatures on this planet.
 I've volunteered for the Hawaiian humane society and I donate to ASPCA monthly.
 I can’t wait to take care of, walk or sit with your babies.
 Feel free to contact me for questions.

 Top Pet Caregiver